Ty Myrddin Home

 Measurables and observables

-• The attack patterns that the (In)Famous data breaches reveal, is one of negligence - only self, no real concern for customers/clients/citizens and the context of the internet.
+• The attack patterns that the (in)famous Equifax (and other) data breaches reveal, is one of negligence - only self, no real concern for customers/clients/citizens and the context of the internet.
 This invites government regulation while such vulnerable products do not invite perceptions of sophisticated hacking on infrastructure by other nations and acts of cyberwar that call for counterattacks.
 On the contrary.
 The JP Morgan Chase hack is a prime example of immediately perceiving cyberwar after a breach is made known.
 When discovered in 2014, the media were full of articles on Russian hackers attacking the U.S. financial system in retaliation against U.S. government-sponsored sanctions aimed at Russia.
 As it turns out in 2015, it was a “worldwide hacking ring” with four members, of which one was an American and two were Israeli’s.
 The fourth remains a mystery.
 That Aaron, after attacking the U.S. Financial system (read “crown jewels”), fled to Russia just weeks before the U.S. issued arrest warrants for him, and then later negotiated with the U.S. to come back home, seems also significant.

 • Forming of cyber defence divisions like the NATO Cyber defence, NATO Cooperative Cyber Defence Centre of Excellence, and Cyber Warfare book by Defense One portal